 The Award enables employers to assess more easily whether potential employees' skills align with their industry requirements.

-To receive a Vocational Pathways Award, students must first gain NCEA Level 2, which is 60 credits from Level 2 and 20 credits from any other level; 80 credits in total.
+To receive a Vocational Pathways Award, students must first gain NCEA Level 2, which is 60 credits from Level 2, as well as the 20 credit co-requisites (see page 6).
 10 of these credits must satisfy the literacy requirements, and 10 of these credits must satisfy the numeracy requirements.
 For more information about NCEA, go to the NZQA website.